Traditional Reverse Proxy Limitations

 Authentication

-User identity is verified at the point of presence before getting routed to your backend.
+User identity is verified at the node before getting routed to your backend.

 3